AlisherXujanov/PythonCourse/POSTGRES/3-Third-lesson.md

 -- SELECT * FROM customers;
 -- SELECT * FROM students;

-SELECT name, email FROM customers
+SELECT name, email FROM users
 UNION
-SELECT name, email FROM students;
+SELECT name, email FROM customers;
 ```
 <!-- -------------------------------------------------------------------------------- -->
 **UNION ALL** - Combines the result of two or more SELECT statements,